What do I need to work in the film industry?

 - Telephone Bills DO NOT count

-You will receive a wardrobe page with your “Prelims/finals”, these explain how you are expected to look and dress when you arrive on set and what additional clothing you need to bring.
+You will receive a wardrobe page with your “calltimes”, these explain how you are expected to look and dress when you arrive on set and what additional clothing to bring.
 It is better to bring items you are unsure of then to bring nothing at all.
 Showing up empty-handed could result in you being turned away from set and sent home without pay.
+You may also be asked to do a fitting or virtual wardrobe in advance of work.

 Getting to set

-A map will be sent with the “Finals”.
-You will need to make note of “Crew parking/Circus” and “BG Check-in/Holding”.
-As a general rule Background performers park in crew parking and are shuttled to set, finals will inform you of “BG Parking” location if different that Crew park.
+A map will be sent with the finals.
+You will need to make note of “Crew parking/Circus”, “BG Check-in/Holding” and “set location/stage”.
+As a general rule, background performers park in crew parking and are shuttled to set.

 You will be given a “prepping the performer” document that will cover most etiquette questions, please read it carefully and ask the Wranglers if you need further info.